Jürgen E. Schrempp: Personal life

 Schrempp lives primarily in Munich, Germany and Kitzbuehel Austria where his wife, Lydia Schrempp, owns an Italian restaurant.
 He has been married to Lydia since 2000, with whom he has a daughter, Loana Theresa, (born in 2001) and a son, Luca-Timon, (born in 2005).
-Schrempp has two sons, Alexander and Marc, from his previous marriage to Renate Lutz, which was ended by Lutz due to Schremp's adulterous affair with Lydia, who was his secretary at the time.
+Schrempp has two sons, Alexander and Marc, from his previous marriage to Renate Lutz, which was ended by Lutz due to Schrempp's adulterous affair with Lydia, who was his secretary at the time.
+When she was his secretary, Schrempp reportedly paid Lydia a 200,000 euro yearly salary, more than double that of other staff in similar positions, after criticism from press, shareholders and Daimler employees Lydia resigned in 2010.

+As of 2010, Schrempp owns a farm in Eastern Transvaal, South Africa.